ServeshSingaravelan/Titanic-survival-prediction/README.md

 # Titanic Survival Prediction Backend

 This project is a Titanic Survival Prediction Backend built using python and FastAPI.
 It predicts the survival chances of individuals aboard the Titanic based on specific passenger details using a machine learning model.
 The project includes the backend logic to handle predictions, which is containerized using Docker and Docker Compose.
+It also has unti and integration tests to ensure validity of commits.

 ## Table of Contents